 "The music of Jo Henley (it's a band, not a person) has always been a cut above, superbly crafted rootsy rock with intelligent story-songs about real people.
 Campolieto's skill as a songwriter is such that most of the songs don't deal directly with the event, but express the feelings people in that situation might experience, memories they might treasure."
 Jay Miller, The Patriot Ledger

-Co-founded by longtime musical collaborators Andy Campolieto and Ben Lee, Jo Henley is a Boston-born and now Upstate NY-based roots-rock band that has been winning over fans and critics alike since 2006 with their potent blend of country-rock, indie-folk, and cosmic cowboy jams.
+Founded by longtime friends and musical co-conspirators Andy Campolieto and Ben Lee, Jo Henley is a Boston-born and now Upstate NY-based roots-rock band that has been winning over fans and critics alike for the past two decades with their infectious blend of country-rock, indie-folk, and cosmic cowboy jams.
 Campolieto’s and Lee’s mutual love of all forms of American roots music shines through in Jo Henley.
 New England publication The Noise says, "...the rhythm and poise with which the members of Jo Henley write and perform is exquisite.
 Touches of Robbie Robertson and the Band and all who followed in their footsteps echo throughout this collection.
 The range is beautiful.
 The lyrics and melodies have a very familiar feel throughout, as if we have dear friends in all these songs—a rare gift indeed."